ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 You can customize your farm and character as much as desired.

-The Server needs to have both the address and the port, and your slotname is the name specified in your yaml
+The Server text box needs to have both the address and the port, and your slotname is the name specified in your yaml

 `archipelago.gg:38281`